nigilmohra/Bluespec_Verilog/Readme.md

 Save and exit.

 ## 1.3.
 Installation Check
-To check whether the `PATH` has been added correctly, use the command
+Reboot and to check whether the `PATH` has been added correctly, use the command
 ```sh
 echo $PATH
 ```